Five great ways you can turn your own experience – whatever it is – into compelling storylines, story ideas and writing prompts.

-(ii) do use what you know to help write your story: whatever you can do and however you live, you can draw on your life experience to create rich, multi-layered fiction.
+Whatever you can do and however you live, you can draw on your life experience to create rich, multi-layered fiction.
 John Grisham started out repairing roads, then became a lawyer – he used his legal knowledge to write The Firm.
-Tom Clancy worked in insurance: his hero Jack Ryan is, like Clancy, of Irish Catholic stock;
+Tom Clancy worked in insurance: his hero Jack Ryan is, like Clancy, of Irish Catholic stock.

-(iii) writing draws on emotions we all recognise: have you ever fallen in love?
+Have you ever fallen in love?
 Had a fight with your father, mother, daughter, son, brother or sister?
 Been delirious with joy, or filled with despair?
 You have powerful ingredients for fiction.
 J K Rowling worked as a secretary and used her experience of depression to create the Dementors.
-Margaret Forster’s hilarious and touching Have the Men Had Enough was based on her mother-in-law’s experience with Alzheimer’s disease;
+Margaret Forster’s hilarious and touching Have the Men Had Enough was based on her mother-in-law’s experience with Alzheimer’s disease.

-(iv) writing is as much a craft as an art: you can learn to write better, just as you can learn to paint, or sing, or act.
+It is possible to learn to write, just as you can learn to paint, or sing, or act.
 Marilyn Monroe had no major film roles for years after she signed with 20th Century Fox in 1946: she spent the time taking acting, singing and dancing classes and had her breakthrough in 1950.
-By studying writing you can learn how best to showcase your ideas, whether through the classic 3-act structure or through the use of scenes and sequels
+By studying writing you can learn how best to showcase your ideas, whether through the classic 3-act structure or through the use of scenes and sequels.

 By way of an example, my book Seven Hotel Stories is set in and around super-luxury hotels.
 I know a lot about super-luxury hotels, and I know people who know even more.
 Much of the detail is authentic; and some (but by no means all) of the hi-jinks and adventures which take place in the stories are based on tales my hotel contacts have told me.